0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 3 Documentation.md

     pub c: char,
 }
 ```
-`input` is the input strings but taken as a vector of characters.
+`input` is the input string that is used to iterate over.
 `pos` reading position.
 `read_pos` current moving reading position.
 `c` current read character.